ayumiymk/DiG/README.md

 ```

 ## License
-IMPORTANT NOTICE: Although this software is licensed under MIT, our intention is to make it free for academic research purposes.
+This project is under the CC-BY-NC 4.0 license.
+See [LICENSE](https://github.com/ayumiymk/DiG/blob/main/LICENSE) for details.
 If you are going to use it in a product, we suggest you [contact us](xbai@hust.edu.cn) regarding possible patent issues.